fattard/fflang/bootstrap/original/README.md

 ## Introduction
 The initial bootstrap of `FFLang` was achieved through C#, starting with the manually written `Parser_CS` beta project.
 Over time, this evolved into `ILGenerator_CS`, an IL code emitter capable of generating .NET IL applications.

-By combining the [base IL runtime](runtime_IL/FFLang_BaseIL.il), built-in FFLang implementations, and IL-generated code from the parser, a fully functional .NET application was created and executed.
+By combining the [base IL runtime](runtime_IL/FFLang_BaseIL.il), built-in FFLang implementations, and IL-generated code from the parser, a fully functional .NET application can be created and executed, from FFLang source code.

 ### Why C# as the First Path?
 The choice of C# was deliberate: